Snow to Streamflow: A Story of Decline [Part 1]

 With funding from the National Science Foundation in 2023, Dr. Sarah Newcomb set out to answer this question as part of her dissertation research at Idaho State University.
 Sarah worked alongside the HFF Science and Technology Team to investigate how snowmelt and rain becomes streamflow in the Henry’s Fork.

 As a mountain hydrologist, Sarah studies how water moves through mountain systems.
 Water in the Henry’s Fork primarily starts as snow that falls high in three major tributaries: the upper Henry’s Fork, Fall River, and the Teton River.
-When rain falls and snow melts, the water that enters the ground, saturates soils, recharges groundwater, and provides forests and plants with water.
+When rain falls and snow melts, the water enters the ground, saturates soils, recharges groundwater, and provides forests and plants with water.
 These underground processes can be hard to observe, but determine how much water is “leftover” for streamflow.
 This means that changes in streamflow indicate changes in these underground processes.

 In this blog, we will dive into the processes contributing to the declining water supply.
 If you are interested in how we can characterize this change in predictive models, check out Part 2.